unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 The loader that we currently have implemented in Unikraft only supports executables that are static (so all the libraries are part of the executables) and also position-independent.
 A position independent binary is a binary that can run correctly independent of the address at which it was loaded.
+So we need executables that are built using the `-static-pie` compiler / linker option, available in GCC since version 8.

-## 02. Syscall Shim
+### 02. Unikraft Syscall Shim

-As stated previously, the system call shim layer is what we use in order to achieve the same system call behaviour as the Linux kernel.
+As stated previously, the system call shim layer in Unikraft is what we use in order to achieve the same system call behaviour as the Linux kernel.

 Let's take a code snippet that does a system call from a binary: